 Your doctor will prescribe oxygen for you if they think that it will help.
-Your GP can organise oxygen at home for you if you need it.
 In Scotland and Northern Ireland, this is arranged through your pharmacist.
-But since early 2006 there has been a different arrangement in England and Wales.
-There are 4 companies which supply oxygen to peoples' homes.
+In England and Wales, 4 companies supply oxygen to peoples' homes.
 They will supply cylinders or an oxygen concentrator.
 This extracts the required oxygen from room air and runs on electricity.
 You should also have an oxygen cylinder as a backup.
-There is more information about having oxygen at home in the lung cancer questions section.
+We have more information about having oxygen at home.

 Some people need to use oxygen all the time but others just need it before or after any exercise – for example, taking a shower or going out for a walk.
 There are small portable oxygen cylinders you can take out with you if you need them.

 If you are using oxygen a lot, your doctor will give you a set of tubes called nasal cannulae.
 This plastic tubing fits into your nose and connects to the oxygen cylinder.
 Once you get used to it, it is more comfortable than a mask and means you can talk, eat and drink while using the oxygen.